No Thrill Trill

 “That noise, like a trill.
 Do you hear it?
-Sure is a racket!
+Sure is making a racket!
 Where is it coming from?
-Turn the music down so we’ll hear the direction of it better.”
+Turn the music down so we’ll hear the direction that it’s coming from better.”
 Said I.

 “Oh, yeah.
 I do hear it.
 It sounds like it’s coming from the chimney.”
 Jeff replied halfway out the door.

 “You’re right, It does sound like that, but we don’t have a chimney.”

 “Yes we do, Mom.
 It’s right there over the fireplace.”

 “Oh, you’re right again.
 It’s actually a fake chimney, but let’s not squabble over semantics.
 Anyway, that crazy trill can’t possibly be coming from our fake chimney.
 It doesn’t connect to the inside of the house.

 Let’s go have a look around to see if we can figure out where it’s coming from and what it is.”
 My still perplexed response.